ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Solving coding challenges has helped me a lot.
 I try to solve as much problems as i can everyday.

 **Link(s) to work**: New project cooking...

+### Day 20-21: September 10-11, 2020

+**Today's Progress**: I solved hackerrank challenges as much as possible and also completed part of week 1 of my new datastructures course on Coursera.
+I have also started my new project on workout management webapp.
+I am trying to manage my learning as hard as i can.

+**Thoughts**: I think i seriously need a good mentor now eho can guide me in a right direction.
+I need to communicate with more like minded people.

+**Link(s) to work**: Workout Manager Web App: Coming soon...

+### Break !!!
+(2 Days)

+### Day 22: September 14, 2020

+**Today's Progress**: I took two days of break from coding.
+Though I was not totally isolated from coding on those two days but needed some rest.
+I coded more than 10 questions on hackerank and also learnt about my new programming language learning challenge that is to learn C++.

+**Thoughts**: I have been coding continuously since last week and solving numerous challenges.
+The only thing I have learnt is never give up on problems.
+Think smart think efficiently.

+**Link(s) to work**: Workout Manager Web App: Coming soon...

+### Day 23: September 15, 2020

+**Today's Progress**: I have been coding on hackerank from last 3 days extensively.
+I also have to learn C++ along with #Python now.
+Today I also solved my data structures assignment but it was damn hard to get me through even single question.
+Will try my best to solve the assignment by this week.

+**Thoughts**: Learning from like minded and experienced people will help me gain momentum in right direction and will also help me stay motivated.

+**Link(s) to work**: Workout Manager Web App: Coming soon...